francis-clairicia/EasyNetwork/docs/source/tutorials/echo_client_server_tcp.rst

    Pay attention to ``handle()``, it is an :std:term:`asynchronous generator` function.

-   All requests sent by a client are literally injected into the generator via the :ref:`yield <yield>` statement.
+   All requests sent by a client are literally injected into the generator via the :keyword:`yield` statement.

    .. literalinclude:: ../_include/examples/tutorials/echo_client_server_tcp/echo_request_handler.py
       :lines: 15-16